burrapriyanka85-pixel/MediPredict-Multi-Disease-Prediction-System/README.md

 bash
 Copy code
 streamlit run frontend/app.py
-The app will be available at:
+App runs at:

 arduino
 Copy code
 http://localhost:8501
 Future Improvements
-Add model explainability using SHAP or LIME
+Add explainability with SHAP or LIME

-Deploy the application using Streamlit Cloud or HuggingFace Spaces
+Deploy using Streamlit Cloud or HuggingFace Spaces

 Introduce ensemble or gradient-boosting models

-Expose prediction functionality through a REST API
+Expose predictions via a REST API

 Disclaimer
-This project is intended for educational and demonstration purposes only and should not be used as a substitute for professional medical advice or diagnosis.
+This project is intended for demonstration and learning purposes only and should not be used for medical diagnosis.

 Author
 Priyanka Burra
-M.Sc Bioinformatics
-Machine Learning & Healthcare Applications
+Machine Learning | Healthcare Applications